pxb3/django-react-eshop/README.md

 # django-react-eshop
 Eshop website that uses the Django web framework as a backend and React.js as a frontend

-Below is the Home Page where each category is a Link that links you to a List view
+First is the Home Page where each category is a Link that links you to a List view

 ![alt text](images/menu.jpg?raw=true)